dongyujung/data-science-machine-learning/readme.md

 # Data Science

 This repo includes some demonstration of using data science tools.
-They are more of demonstrating a particular subject rather than wholesome projects.
+Currently, they are more of demonstrations of particular topics rather than wholesome projects.

 So far, I have included